sveinpg/build-your-own-react/README.md

 If you've already looked in the `/react-dom` directory or `/react` directory, you might have noticed that they are not empty.
-We've taken the liberty of implementing a skeleton for you of empty functions that are to be implemented.
+We've taken the liberty of implementing a skeleton of empty functions for you to implement.

 To stay true to the virtual-DOM mindset you will find `VCompositeNode.js` and `VDomNode.js` in the `react-dom` directory. `VDomNode.js` is a "virtual" DOM-node, while the `VCompositeNode` represents a "virtual" react-component node.
 Everything that can be represented in the DOM, such as a `number`, `string`, `div`, `a`, `p` etc. should be a `VDomNode`.
 Everything else, and by that we mean stateful- or stateless-components should be a `VCompositeNode`.

-These "virtual"-nodes can have children, which again are "virtual" nodes.
+These "virtual" nodes can have children, which again are "virtual" nodes.
 This means that we get a tree-structure of nodes known as the "virtual DOM".
 The "virtual DOM" that we are about to implement is pretty naive.
-Nevertheless, the structure is there to make it easier to extend with a more advanced reconciliation-algorithm that can just render portions of a sub-tree instead of rendering the whole tree every time.
+Nevertheless, the structure is there to make it easier to extend with a more advanced reconciliation algorithm that can just render portions of a sub-tree instead of rendering the whole tree every time.

 ## <a name="tasks"></a> :construction_worker_man: Tasks